pauliceia/vgiws/doc/api/import.md

     - 400 (Bad Request): It is necessary to pass one binary zip file in the body of the request.
     - 400 (Bad Request): f_table_name can not have special characters.
     - 400 (Bad Request): f_table_name can not start with number.
-    - 400 (Bad Request): The Shapefile has an invalid attribute: <ATTRIBUTE>.
-It has a special character.
-Please, rename it.
     - 403 (Forbidden): The layer owner or administrator user are who can create or delete this resource.
     - 404 (Not Found): Not found any layer with the passed f_table_name.
 It is needed to create a layer with the f_table_name before of using this function.
     - 404 (Not Found): Not found .prj inside the zip.